LaunchCodeEducation/lchs/src/chapters/git/branches.rst

    In this case, ``old-branch-name`` becomes ``main``.

-When we run ``git init`` to start a new repo, part of the process creates a single, default branch called ``main``.
-Many programmers consider this like the trunk of a tree.
-They use ``main`` to store and track the central, working part of their code.
+Many programmers consider ``main`` like the trunk of a tree.
+They use it to store and track the central, working part of their code.
 They use other branches to experiment with new features and split up work between partners.

 .. figure:: figures/git-branches.png
    :alt: Diagram showing two branches coming off of the main one.